A characterization of metric subspaces of full Assouad dimension: Introduction

 Let $X$ be a metric space.
 Let $(X,P)$ be a tiling set.
 If the similarity classes of the tiles of $(X, P)$ is finite, then the condition (U) is satisfied.
 Thus the condition (U) is considered as a generalization of the finiteness of the similarity classes of tiles.
 There exists a pre-tiling space failing the condition (U) whose tiles have infinite similarity classes (see Example \ref{exam:seqCan}).
 There exists a tiling space whose tiles have infinite similarity classes (see Example \ref{exam:infinite}).
+The $p$-adic numbers (Example \ref{exam:padic}) are non-Euclidean examples of tiling spaces.